-The Gordie Howe International Bridge (GHIB) is a generational infrastructure project for Windsor Essex County with a Community Benefit Agreements.
+The Gordie Howe International Bridge (GHIB) is a generational infrastructure project for Windsor Essex County with a Community Benefit Plan.
 A Legacy Fund ensures that the Community Benefits continue for the lifespan of the Bridge.

 After years of advocacy, the voices of Windsor-Essex residents were reflected in the Community Benefits announcement from the Gordie Howe International Bridge on June 14, 2019.
 The Windsor/Essex Community Benefits Coalition celebrates the wins for the community and calls for the success to continue via a Legacy Fund.

 Thousands of Windsor-Essex residents have participated in consultations and engagement regarding the Gordie Howe International Bridge Community Benefits process.
 Since 2017, the Coalition has brought neighbours, stakeholders, and labour together around this $5.7 billion dollar infrastructure project.